 Broccoli and Feta Pasta Salad

-Heat 1 tablespoon olive oil in a deep sauté pan over medium heat.
-Add the broccoli and cook until crisp-tender — about 5 to 7 minutes.
-Toss the broccoli with the cooked pasta.
+Heat the remaining 1 tablespoon oil in a large, deep sauté pan over medium heat until shimmering.
+Add the broccoli and cook until crisp-tender, 5 to 7 minutes.
+Transfer to the bowl with the pasta.